 The contribution of nucleoid associated proteins, such as H-NS, in epigenetic mechanisms involving DNA-methylation has also been reported in various cases and therefore also contribute to the formation of bacterial subpopulations (Payelleville and Brillard 2021)

-Phenotypic heterogenity
+Phenotypic heterogeneity

 Bacteria may respond to changes in their environment, such as nutrient availability or stressors, by switching between different phenotypic states as execution of their inherent regulatory programs.
 This behaviour is named responsive switching if all the cells in the homogeneous population respond in the same way and it happens thanks to what Simons (2011) called phenotypic plasticity, which is an adaptative trait for which phenotype-fitness association is predictable across environments.
 While subpopulation formation can be viewed as this, it frequently relies on stochastic events, either responding to environmental cues (responsive diversification) or merely stochastic in absence of environment fluctuations (stochastic switching) (Grimbergen et al. 2015).
 For example, random fluctuations in gene expression coming from factors affinity on DNA which, in turn, affects the methylation state.
 This is often referred to as "noise," can generate signals that propagate via feedback loops, both positive and negative, and facilitate the establishment of epigenetic lineages.
 These stochastic processes contribute to the emergence of diverse phenotypic states within bacterial populations, allowing for increased adaptability and survival in varying environmental conditions (Casadesús and Low 2013).
 The phenomenon of phenotypic heterogeneity in several major prokaryote pathogens plays a crucial role in the success of their infections (Payelleville and Brillard 2021).